Home Marriage Page 18

 2. File the Petition:

-– The annulment process typically begins with the filing of a petition in the circuit court in the county where either party resides.
+– The annulment process typically begins with the filing of a petition in the district court in the county where either party resides.
 The petition outlines the grounds for annulment and other relevant details.

 3. Serve Legal Documents: